ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 time, and thus can reduce connection times significantly, especially when dealing with RSA certificates.

-Next, let's take a look at the proposals in the current draft.

 ## Full Handshakes in TLS 1.3

 The first good news about handshakes in TLS v1.3 is that static RSA key exchanges are no longer supported.
 Great!
-That means we can directly continue to full handshakes using forward-secure Diffie-Hellman.
+That means we can start with full handshakes using forward-secure Diffie-Hellman.

 Another important change is the removal of the `ChangeCipherSpec` protocol (yes, it's actually a protocol, not a message).
 With TLS v1.3 every message